Elm Oyster (Hypsizygus ulmarius)

 I invite you to visit the grey oyster page for recipe ideas.

-We are currently reading and sorting the most useful scientific articles for you about the elm oyster.
-If you want to start your own research now, here is a direct link to the site listing all known scientific articles to date, PubMed:
+We are currently reviewing and categorizing relevant scientific articles regarding the elm oyster.
+If you wish to conduct your own research in the meantime, here is a direct link to PubMed, the comprehensive database of scientific literature (in English):